-Things to Do in Karlovy Vary – Best Day Trips From Prague
+Things to Do in Karlovy Vary Czech Republic – Prague Day Trips

-Anyone looking to take a day trip from Prague should consider Karlovy Vary.
+Anyone looking to take a day trip from Prague should consider Karlovy Vary, Czech Republic.

 Meet Karlovy Vary, an ideal day trip destination from Prague for lovers of spas, mineral springs, architecture, and relaxation.

 Located a mere two hour bus ride from the capital, Karlovy Vary is a quaint spa town in the western Bohemia region of the Czech Republic.
 Karlovy Vary has long been famed in Eastern and Central Europe, playing host to countless visitors coming to sample the natural hot springs that run underneath its surface.

 Although most people flock to the town to partake in activities involving its “curative” waters, there is more to do in Karlovy Vary, Czech Republic than just spas and dubious medical treatments.
 Wander along cobblestone streets to admire the colorful architecture, hit the trails around town to find some lovely views, or pay a trip to a glassworks factory; there are more things to do in Karlovy Vary than first meets the eye.

 We spent three days exploring the town and created this list of things to do in Karlovy Vary for anyone who wants to visit this gorgeous town but doesn’t plan on spending all of their time in the hotel spa.